 When a worker's attribute changes

-When a worker status changes
+When a worker's status changes

 For Compliance automations, select when a Compliance document's status changes to pending, approved, or rejected.